Where do you want to go?

 If a particular town or city interests you, it is advisable to look at the geographical location of the university or universities you are interested in.

 - Is the location city-centre or several miles outside?

-- The former will be handy for ammentities and night-life but may be noisier and less picturesque.
+- The former will be handy for amentities and night-life but may be noisier and less picturesque.

 - The latter may be located in a beautiful setting but if you have to live off-campus there could be high travel costs and restricted access late on Sunday evenings.

-- Don't forget that some larger cities have more than one university.
+- Don't forget that most larger UK cities have more than one university.

 The town or city facilities might be a priority for you.

 - Your time at university will be an opportunity for you to pursue your interests in a way you may never be able to again.

 - Access to many things, such as sports facilities could be very cheap and you will probably have some time to become seriously involved if you wish.